Why Add Conversions to Google Analytics?

 What is the first and last interaction?

-Google Analytics will award the sale to the organic channel since the The last interaction is carried out by Google.
+Google Analytics will award the sale to the organic channel since the last interaction is carried out by Google.
 However, if the consumer had never seen the ad on Facebook, he might never have bought your product.

 Calculate your return on investment